alexpaul/Big-O-Notation/README.md

 #### Drop the constants

-In calculating Big O runtime we drop the constants.
+In calculating Big O runtimes we drop the constants.

 Below the given runtime when compounded is `O(n + n)` or `O(2n)` or better written as `O(n)`.